Lidocaine/prilocaine (On the gums)

 How to Use This Medicine:

 - A dentist or other trained health professional will give you this medicine in an office or clinic setting.
-The medicine is applied to the gums using a special dispenser.
+The medicine is applied to the gums using an applicator and special dispenser.

 Drugs and Foods to Avoid: